amit-inverse/react_hooks/_hooks.md

 In other words, hooks are the fnctions that make functional components work like class components.

 React hooks simplify the code, improves the readability, reusability, and overall performance of the application.

+## useState

+useState is a React hook which creates a 'state variable'.
+It helps us to track state in a component & updates the user interface when state changes.